aeturrell/coding-for-economists/wrkflow-version-control.md

 Version control *doesn't* do some things that Dropbox and Google Drive do though: it doesn't automatically save your files, or even sync them, automatically; you have to manually say when you wish to lodge a more recent version of a file.

+Version control based on git is also different in that it works at the project-folder level, keeping everything you need for one project in one structure called a *repository*.

-The point about reproducibility applies to future you (if your computer gets busted), to your co-authors (who can "clone" your repository), and perhaps even to the world at large (if you open source your code).
+One benefit of version control is that it aids reproducibility.
+This helps future you (if your computer gets busted), your co-authors (who can "clone" your repository), and perhaps even to the world at large (if you open up your source code).
 By putting your repository under version control at the project-folder level, you make it *much* easier for others to work with it and make changes.
-(As an example of this, the guidelines for contributing to "Coding for Economists" can be found [here](https://github.com/aeturrell/coding-for-economists#dev).)
+(As an example of this, the guidelines for contributing to "Coding for Economists" can be found [here](https://github.com/aeturrell/coding-for-economists#dev)--though be warned it's a particularly complicated repository as we cover so much ground in this book!)

 Finally, version control is the de facto standard for managing code.
-It's a very important part of coding, so if you can learn even a little bit, it's well worth it
+It's a very important part of coding, so if you can learn to use even a little bit, it's well worth it.

 ### Why do you need version control?